Building An Ironclad Membership Engagement Strategy

 Ask their opinion: Your members are all people with careers and valuable skills!
 Before introducing new programs or new processes, don’t hesitate to solicit their advice to see what they prefer or get their feedback.

 Open the door for two-way communication: This is probably the most important aspect of community building.
-Your members should feel comfortable communicating to you not only the positive aspects of their experience, but also what could be improved.
+Your members should feel comfortable communicating to you not only the positive aspects of their experience but also what could be improved.
 Their feedback should never be taken as criticism, they only want to help make your organization a better place for everyone.
 Accomplish this by sending out regular satisfaction surveys, responding to their comments on social media or jotting down their feedback when they give it to you face-to-face.

-Volunteer together: Instead of a classic team building exercise, sign-up for a day-long volunteer mission with your members.
+Volunteer together: Instead of a classic team-building exercise, sign-up for a day-long volunteer mission with your members.
 Working together for a common goal outside of your organization’s context will build bonds and promote camaraderie not just among members, but friends!

 There is no magic recipe for this strategy, but if you put sincere time and effort into your members, what interests them, and how they feel, the mindset will follow.
 This is a strategy that works for a lot of organizations because they already have the community ready to engage, they just need a little push to see the results!
+Another great way to do this is by building a member ambassador program to build a community mindset from the ground up.

 You now have all the tips and tricks you need to build an ironclad membership engagement strategy.
 Remember, you can’t adopt all of these changes at once.
 Pick the ones that are the best and most pertinent for your organization, you know it, and your members best!
 It is better to do one thing really well, than too many halfway.